 Fruit trees not only serve as an attractant, but they also help hold more deer on your property and supply them with valuable high-energy calories and sugars, which help build critical fat reserves leading into winter.
 And If planted correctly, these trees also create hunting spots for bow season and early firearms season.

-Last fall, Bob Wallace of Chestnut Hills Outdoors visited our central-Alabama hunting property and delivered 150 fruit and chestnut trees.
+During the fall hunting season, Bob Wallace of Chestnut Hills Outdoors visited our central-Alabama hunting property and delivered 150 fruit and chestnut trees.
 Chestnut Hills Outdoors is a nursery in north-central Florida that specializes in growing and selling trees for wildlife.
 As Bob and I were busy planting trees, I was able to glean a lot of information about tree variety, maintenance, planting, etc.

 For our property we selected more late-dropping varieties of fruit trees to ensure they would be dropping their delicious mast during bow season — which in Alabama doesn’t start until October 15 — through early rifle season.
 However, climate plays a major role in which varieties you’ll be able to choose.
 Be sure to select from varieties adapted for your region of the country.
 Some fruit trees require more chill hours (amount of hours below 45 degrees) to ensure they grow properly and set a heavier fruit crop.
 Other varieties can’t handle extreme cold temperatures either.
 Hot, humid climates tend to be breeding grounds for fruit-tree diseases, requiring more disease-resistant trees.
 Below is a list of trees we selected for our hunting property.